-In practice, when aggregate data from publicly available data are used, it may not be possible to determine whether there is overlap between samples.
-This is because many GWASs are conducted on consortia of many studies.
-Thus, there is potential for overlap between some of the studies that contribute to these consortia (such as the GIANT consortia GWAS of BMI, waist-hip ratio and height, and the DIAGRAM consortia GWAS of diabetes).
-Careful reading of consortia websites and supplementary material should be undertaken to determine which studies contribute to each of the ‘samples’ used for the genetic IV-risk factor and genetic IV-outcome samples and, if possible, sensitivity analyses undertaken with overlapping studies removed.
+In practice, when summary-level data from publicly available data are used, it may not be possible to determine whether there is overlap between samples.
+This is because many genome-wide association studies (GWASs) are conducted on consortia of many studies and, increasingly, GWASs are beginning to consistently utilized large-scale biobanks (e.g., UK Biobank).
+Thus, there is potential for overlap between some of the studies (and participants) that contribute to these consortia (such as the GIANT consortia GWAS for body mass index, waist-hip ratio and height, and the DIAGRAM consortia GWAS for diabetes).
+The likelihood that any weak instrument bias within a two-sample setting will resemble the one-sample setting, whereby the MR estimates will be biased towards the (possibly confounded) observational estimate, is approximately proportional to the amount of overlap.
+Therefore, if the genetic instrumental variables (IVs) are strong, participant overlap is less of a concern.
+Careful reading of consortia websites and supplementary material should be undertaken to determine which studies contribute to each of the samples used to characterise the associations between the IV-exposure and IV-outcome and, if possible, sensitivity analyses undertaken with overlapping studies removed.
+Additionally, methods such as bivariate linkage disequilibrium (LD) score regression can be used to estimate the level of overlap between two data sources.

 References